SRDdev/OpenAI-CLIP/Readme.md

 # OpenAI CLIP: Contrastive Language-Image Pre-training

 This repository is an educational attempt to understand and replicate OpenAI CLIP's 2021 model in PyTorch.

 ```
-Note: OpenAI has open-sourced some code related to the CLIP model, but it is complicated to understand.
+Note: OpenAI has open-sourced code related to the CLIP model, but it is complicated to understand.
 I prefer to implement it based on the paper.
-Additionally, I found a helpful tutorial inspired by the CLIP model on Keras code examples, which assisted me in replicating the code in PyTorch.
+Additionally, I found a helpful tutorial inspired by the
+CLIP model on Keras code examples, which assisted me in replicating the code in PyTorch.
 ```

 ---

 OpenAI introduced the CLIP model in 2021, taking a backseat to the prominence of DALL-E. This project delves into the process of building the CLIP model from scratch using PyTorch, offering a simplified approach compared to the initially complex and extensive code released by OpenAI.
 Inspired by a Keras code examples tutorial, relevant sections have been translated into PyTorch, presenting a concise and accessible tutorial tailored for the PyTorch framework.